The Future of Fixed Wireless: A Five-Year Look Ahead to How Fixed Wireless Will Help Shape the Future of Internet Connectivity

 It comes at a time when users are already frustrated with low bandwidth, limited data caps, and sluggish speeds of cable broadband.
 Then there’s the problem of asymmetrical internet connections with dwindling uplink speeds.
 While fiber internet overcomes many of these drawbacks, it’s expensive in the long run.

-That means both businesses and households alike will gravitate towards fixed wireless in the near future.
+Businesses and households alike will likely gravitate towards fixed wireless in the near future.
 If you’re wondering whether fixed wireless will stand the test of time, the numbers are in its favor.
 It isn’t surprising considering the advantages fixed wireless offers over other internet connectivity options.

 The outstanding benefits of fixed wireless internet aren’t the only factors contributing to its growth.
-Here are a few other reasons fixed wireless is expected to attract more users and service providers:
+Here are a few other reasons experts expect fixed wireless to attract more users and service providers:

 Fixed wireless internet speeds are already higher than those of other broadband connections.
 With direct internet access (DIA), it can offer even faster speeds of up to 20 Gbps.